 We too might think God is slow in His response to us, or not listening.
 We want answered prayers in days or weeks.
 When it stretches on past that, it feels painfully slow to us.
 And you know what?

-He understands that he seems slow to us.
+He understands he seems slow to us.
 He knows we can feel forgotten and confused.
+But He always has our best interest in mind.

 We can take comfort knowing he has compassion for our impatience.
-It’s why he recorded so many stories for us in the Bible of people who waited a long time: Abraham and Sarah’s wait for a child, Joseph in slavery and prison, the Israelite’s and the promised land, and Job’s suffering.
+It’s why he recorded so many stories for us in the Bible of people who waited a long time.

-This verse tells us that God is patient with us, and we need to be patient with His timing.
+This verse tells us that God is patient with us, He has good reasons for making us wait, and we need to be patient with His timing.
 He is never slow or late.

-God has no limits or restrictions of time.
-Be patient and wait on his timing.
+God has no limits or restrictions on time.
+Be patient and wait for his timing.

 God’s Plan for Your Life